If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 2. DIY Plumbing Snake

-If you decide to try this method, I advise using a plastic-coated wire hanger or bending the end of a wire hanger as the sharp metal on the end could scratch the porcelain of your toilet.
+If you decide to try this method, I advise using a plastic-coated wire hanger or bending the end of the wire hanger as the sharp metal on the end could scratch the porcelain of your toilet.

 3. Hot Water